Taming-the-BEAST/Troubleshooting-initialization-issues/README.md

 # Background

 Many different problems can prevent a BEAST2 analysis from starting, from technical and file issues to incompatibilities in the model setup.
+Most analyses setup in BEAUti will run out-of-the-box, but as soon as you start tinkering with prior distributions and initial values the chance of running into an issue starts rising.
+This shouldn't act to discourage you from editing the default priors and initial values!
+You should **always** consider all priors and initial values and edit them if the default values don't make sense for your analysis.

-In this tutorial, we will show examples of common issues and learn how to diagnose and fix them.
+In this tutorial, we will show some examples of common issues and learn how to diagnose and fix them.
+Most of the initialization issues you are likely to encounter should be similar to one of the issues presented below.
+The more issues you encounter and fix the easier it will become to solve issues and get your BEAST analysis to start!

 ----